 Let’s look at an example from our recent review of online fashion shopping sites.

-Two of the major segment variables in this category are range and service.
+The major segment variables in this category are range and service.

-In this case, TK Maxx might go for a low service position, and a media range.
+In this case, TK Maxx might go for a low service position, and a medium range.
 They could use the cost savings from this approach to be more competitive on price, for example.
 They’d not compete directly on Myer’s range, or The Iconic’s service, but find another variable to compete on.

 E-Commerce positioning statement

-The positioning map helps show “where” you’ll play, but the positioning statement shows “how” you’ll play.
+The positioning map helps show “where” you’ll play.
+But the positioning statement shows “how” you’ll play.
 It’s a template based sentence structure you “fill in” with who your target audience is, what benefit you’ll offer them, and why they should believe you.

 The (blank) positioning statement looks like this :-